The short story about Temporary Admission

 Traffic rights (charter permits)

 Non-EU-based charter operators may need to obtain traffic rights on some internal EU legs, but this is independent of the TA or full importation status.
 Any fully EU-imported aircraft must also obtain the same traffic rights.
-A fully EU-imported aircraft instead of a TA aircraft will not improve the situation.
-Full importation does not grant an aircraft better traffic rights than aircraft flying under TA or EU-registered aircraft.
+A fully EU-imported aircraft, instead of a TA aircraft, will not improve the situation.
+Full importation does not grant better traffic rights than aircraft flying under TA or EU-registered aircraft.

-How the handling of the VAT and the customs works
+How handling of VAT and customs work

 Both the VAT and customs duty are suspended as long as the preconditions for TA are fulfilled.
 A violation will activate a full payment of these taxes.

-Legal background for TA
+Legal background for Temporary Admission

-The Istanbul convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
+The Istanbul Convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
 The 2014 working paper from the Union Customs Code Committee (available in English, French, and German) is especially important.
 Operators should always be aware that these documents are not binding for EU member states, which is why different interpretations exist between member states, thus also why it is important to have a competent customs agency outlining the correct use and understanding based on the specific setup.
-The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy, and Greece.

 Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist and where operators often need guidance to use TA safely.
 None of the grey zone areas create problems against using TA if correctly handled and documented.